mrqc/patternhubspot/api-design-patterns/backend-for-frontend/index.md

 -   **Caching / CDN** — combine with ETags and conditional requests for mobile.

-ChatGPT:

-Fill out the following chapters for the API Design Pattern "Bulk API".
-Provide a sample code in Java: Pattern Name and Classification, Intent, Also Known As, Motivation (Forces), Applicability, Structure, Participants, Collaboration, Consequences, Implementation, Sample Code, Known Uses, Related Patterns

-You:

 # Bulk API — Design Pattern

 ## Pattern Name and Classification